RocketChat/GSoC-Community-Hub/README.md

 # GSoC-Community-Hub
-Ready-to-run hub to engage and extend your Google Summer of Code Community
+Ready-to-run hub to engage and extend your Google Summer of Code Community.

 # Fast dev environment setup
 ```sh